davidevernizzi/davidevernizzi.github.io/_drafts/2015-10-XX-docman.markdown

 custom headers, it supports authentication and [much mode](https://getpostman.com).

-However, Postmand lacks the capability to generate documentation out of the calls you wrote within it.
+However, Postman lacks the capability to generate documentation out of the calls you wrote within it.
 Of course, since I had all the test calls organized into a Postman collection, I looked on the Internet for a tool to convert a Postman collection into a text file, but I couldn't find one.
 Appartently, also